Celebrating 'an engineering marvel': Toronto's iconic SkyDome opened 30 years ago

 Ever since it opened in 1989, it's been a fixture on Toronto's skyline.
 Here's a look back at the dome.

-But after all of their efforts, there was no way organizers were going to let the moment pass without showing off the building's signature retractable roof.
+After all of their efforts though, there was no way organizers were going to let the moment pass without showing off the building's signature retractable roof.

 "We didn't work this hard, this long to scratch the main attraction," developer Chuck Magwood said at the time.